 For the seafood lover, indulge in the local offerings, including shrimp tacos, soft shell crab tacos, peel and eat shrimp, oysters, deviled crab, and more.
 If you’re not into seafood, don’t worry.
 Olde Daufuskie Crab Company Restaurant has plenty of menu items that don’t come from the sea.

 Pair your meal selection with a tropical cocktail or ice-cold beer while you gaze out over the water.
 I have enjoyed meals at the restaurant and can attest to both the environment and the quality of the food.
 Don’t miss your ferry boat ride back.
 However, it’s a great place to end the day with it comes to things to do in Daufuskie Island because it’s positioned at the base of the ferry dock.

-A trip to Daufuskie Island is worth your while.
+A trip to Daufuskie is worth your while.
 Now you don’t have to wonder what to do in Daufuskie Island.
 Importantly, you won’t feel overcrowded like you would on Hilton Head Island or Tybee Island.
 The roads are dirt and lined with trees as if it is an untouched piece of land.
 Venture out onto the beach for gorgeous coastal views with ample space to spread out.
 Learn about the local history.
 A day trip will be an experience you will not soon forget.